Terradue/Stars/README.md

 ## Services

-**Stars** is basically a collection of services implemented in .Net that can be used to implement command line tools, web services or any programmtic logic arounf Spatio Temporal Catalogs.
+**Stars** is basically a collection of services implemented in .Net that can be used to implement command line tools, web services or any programmtic logic around Spatio Temporal Catalogs.
 They can be combined togheter to perform simples operations like listing a catalog to complex processing of assets.

 <h4 align="center">